Liquid369/dogecash-1/doc/translation_process.md

 The Transifex DogeCash project config file is included as part of the repo.
 It can be found at `.tx/config`, however you shouldn’t need to change anything.

-Please see [http://docs.transifex.com/developer/client/setup#windows](http://docs.transifex.com/developer/client/setup#windows) for details on installation.

-The Transifex dogecash project config file is included as part of the repo.
-It can be found at `.tx/config`, however you shouldn’t need change anything.

 ### Synchronising translations
 To assist in updating translations, we have created a script to help.